-1860 Birthday of James M. Barrie (1860-1937), British author and playwright whose creations will What Every Woman Knows, The Little Minister, The Admirable Crichton, and the work that makes him immortal, Peter Pan.
+1860 Birthday of James M. Barrie, British author and playwright whose creations include What Every Woman Knows, The Little Minister, The Admirable Crichton, and the work that makes him immortal, Peter Pan.

 1921 Robert Atkins directs William Shakespeare's Pericles for Lilian Baylis at London's Old Vic Theatre.
 This continues the cycle that began in 1914 and ends in 1923, when all 37 of the Bard's works have been performed.

 1956 In The House by the Lake lives a woman who was saved from suicide by her husband years before through hypnosis.
 Now he plans to bring her to commit the act, again through hypnosis.
 Hugh Mills' thriller draws audiences for 928 performances at the Duke of York's Theatre in London.

 1972 The children's classic Tom Brown's Schooldays is adapted by Joan and Jack Maitland with a score by Chris Andrews.
 Adam Walton and Roy Dotrice are in the cast at the Cambridge Theatre in London.